-These are projects financed with tax exempt housing bonds issued to provide qualified residential rental development under section 142 of the Internal Revenue Code (the Code) and low-income housing projects funded with tax credits authorized under section 42 of the Code, both of which are subject to HUD-determined income limits.
-Collectively, we will refer to these projects as Multifamily Tax Subsidy Projects (MTSPs).
+These are projects financed with tax exempt housing bonds issued to provide qualified residential rental development under section 142 of the Internal Revenue Code (IRC) and low-income housing projects funded with tax credits authorized under section 42 of the IRC, both of which are subject to HUD-determined income limits.
+Collectively, HUD refers to these projects as Multifamily Tax Subsidy Projects (MTSPs).
 This set of projects excludes qualified mortgage bonds issued under section 143 of the Code.
 The MTSPs have been affected by provisions in the Housing and Economic Recovery Act of 2008.